 Grand Canyon in western Arizona lies approximately 300 miles (480 kilometers) - a one-hour flight from Las Vegas.
 Over millions of years, the Colorado River carved this natural wonder that is one mile deep and 277 miles long.
-Sightseeing air tours of the Grand Canyon depart Las Vegas daily for half-day, full-day and overnight excursions.
-You can drive there in a few hours and but a return trip on the same day might be a bit taxing.
+Sightseeing air tours of the Grand Canyon depart Las Vegas daily for half-day, full-day, and overnight excursions.
+You can also drive there in a few hours, but a return trip on the same day might be a bit taxing.

 03 of 12

 Death Valley is located in western California, 135 miles (216 kilometers) from Las Vegas and a mere 40-minute plane ride away.
 This scenic wonder has the lowest elevation on the North American continent at 280 feet (84.93 meters) below sea level.
 Points of interest include Zabriskie Point, 20 Mule Team Canyon, and Scotty's Castle.

 In the summer months, the heat is oppressive and conditions verify the moniker of Death Valley.
 However, if you are just a couple of hours away from this natural wonder you really need to see it.

 Bryce Canyon is located 210 miles (336 kilometers) northeast of Las Vegas in southwestern Utah.
 The national park is home to some unique rock formations with imaginative names like Pink Cliffs, Silent City, and Cathedral.

 You can watch the sun move across the formations and capture a natural light display that will stick with you forever.
 Find a campground and stay overnight or do the quick drive through Zion National Park for one of the most scenic drives you can ever imagine.Continue to 5 of 12 below.